sergeicodes/a11yfacts/README.md

 ## Ideas

-* Facts can be filtered by categories (disability type, geo location, social group, etc.)
+* Facts can be filtered by **categories or/and tags** (disability type, geo location, social group, etc.)
-* Fact cards are collected on a landing page, but there are separate pages for each fact (with references and supporting info)
+* Fact cards are collected on a landing page, but there are **separate pages** for each fact (with references and supporting info)
-* Facts can be published first as text, illustrations can be added later

 ## Facts